 Image: Kate Lewis reading a book by Edward Burne-Jones

 This page is regularly updated.
-Sources for specific women are listed at the end of each post.
-These resources explore women in a particular sector or period as well as issues affecting women at work in the past and today.
+Sources used in writing about specific women are listed at the end of each post.
+Here I’ve listed websites, blogs, projects and books that focus on a number of women in a sector or period and those looking at issues that affect women at work in the past and today.

 The history of women at work